News

 Ensafi received a number of student nominations for the award.System enables automated repair in hardware designs

-The new framework lets developers cut down on time spent designing bug fixes for hardware specifications, adapting techniques now used widely in software development.Frontline: March 30, 2022
+The new framework lets developers cut down on time spent designing bug fixes for hardware specifications, adapting techniques now used widely in software development.Plot to Overturn the Election

 A new PBS Frontline documentary on 2020 election misinformation features commentary by Prof. J. Alex Halderman, election security expert and author of a major report on purported 2020 election fraud in one Michigan county.Tanvir Ahmed Khan awarded Rackham Predoctoral Fellowship